DevSolar/pdclib/Readme.txt

 so that the headers are actually educational as to what they provide (as opposed to how the library does it).

-There is a seperate implementation file (in ./function/{header}/) for every function defined by the standard, named {function}.c.
+There is a separate implementation file (in ./function/{header}/) for every function defined by the standard, named {function}.c.
 Not only does this avoid linking in huge amounts of unused code when you use but a single function, it also allows the optimization overlay to work